phemex-docs/phemex-docs.github.io/source/includes/_generic.md

 * Ratelimit of API is **independant** of that in WEB/APP, so if one get ratelimited in API, one can place/cancel orders via WEB or APP.

 ### IP ratelimits
-   Currently Phemex restrict every IP 5,000 request in 5 minutes window.
+   Currently Phemex restricts every IP 5,000 REST API requests in 5 minutes window.
    If exceeded this IP capacity, the user would be blocked in the following 5 minutes.

 ### REST API ratelimit rules